Dictionary learning -- from local towards global and adaptive: Technical Lemmata

 \section{Technical Lemmata}

-To prove the two lemmata characterising the behaviour of thresholding and the difference between the oracle residuals based on the generating dictionary and a perturbation we need both the vector and the scalar version of Bernstein's inequality.
+Here we state the proofs of the two lemmata characterising the difference between the thresholding and the oracle residual resp. the difference between the oracle residuals based on the generating dictionary and a perturbation.